-In the early levels especially when both an overkill and a multiplier boulder are on your screen, you can activate the overkill boulder to get rid of that color from the board.
-This makes it easier to put blocks of the same color by the multiplier boulder and will greatly increase your score!
+In the early levels, especially when both an Overkill and a Multiplier boulder are on your screen, you can activate the Overkill boulder to get rid of that colour from the board.
+This makes it easier to put blocks of the same color by the Multiplier boulder and will greatly increase your score!

 This game guide was written by: Terry